So, you’ve written a document and it needs to be perfect. Trouble is, you’re now so close to it that you can’t see the wood for the trees.

-Most proofreaders apply a cost per word price depending on the quality and complexity of writing.
-If your writing is good and your topic straightforward, it will cost less per word than if English is your second language and your writing is very technical.
+Most proofreaders apply a cost-per-word price depending on the quality and complexity of writing.
+If your writing is good and your topic straightforward, it will cost less per word than if English is your second language and your writing is highly technical.

-My proofreading prices range from 0.03c to 0.05c per word.
+My proofreading prices range from 0.05c to 0.08c per word.
 To determine the price of your job, I’ll ask to see a sample (with confidentiality assured) to gauge its quality and complexity.
 Once I’ve seen it, I’ll give you a fixed price per word so you know exactly what your project will cost.

 2) By the hour – This enables you to compare the hourly rate of a proofreader with other freelancers who may work for you on an hourly rate.
 But you won’t know the exact price until the job’s done.